An imaginary Branch Line on Öland

 Developing the Idea

 Thus a simple layout was built (imitating the then track plan at Tällberg much farther north, but with extra points for the junction element), one which would enable interesting and authentic operation.
 To be fully authentic, the passenger service would be provided by Y1 railbuses, and the main goods traffic would be ‘O’ wagons loaded with sugar beet.
 Oh, and not electrified!
 Instead, we recognised Öland’s significance as a primary holiday destination, and decided on electrification, and Rc-hauled (short) trains, connecting with services to and from Kalmar.
 At that time the line from Kalmar to Berga was not in use, and the whole idea seemed plausible if not cost effective!
 Goods traffic would indeed be the sugar beet trains, but various van trains also would be easy to justify.
-By the time that the layout had been built, a model of the Y2 railbus had appeared, and this seemed a most appropriate model (coming from Karlskrona to Kalmar via reversal at Emmaboda), and we made sure that the shorter platform at Köpingsvik was long enough to accommodate that.
+By the time that the layout had been built, a model of the Y2 railbus had appeared, and this seemed a most appropriate model (coming from Karlskrona to Kalmar via reversal at Emmaboda, and then onward from there), and we made sure that the shorter platform at Köpingsvik was long enough to accommodate that.
 The idea was that as a diesel train, it would reverse at Köpingsvik to take the non-electrified route to Byxelkrok!
 Other trains to and from Kalmar, as well as the trains to and from Grönhögen, were Rc-hauled electric trains.
 Later, a shortened X2-2 train appeared, but although these did work into Kalmar, running one to Borgholm did stretch the modellers’ licence quite a bit!
 In those early days, goods wagons were few and far between, but a shop’s stock clearance of Lima Fb-u, Gbs, and O wagons got us off to a reasonable start (as well as a few assorted others), and a few Roco wagons had started to arrive.
 The only shunting loco that was available r-t-r was the Lima TGOJ diesel, and thus started an interest in the TGOJ also, even though that railway was nowhere near Öland!
-Furthermore, our station building was a model of the one at Mariefred, quite a unique structure!
+Furthermore, our station building was a model of the one at Mariefred, quite a unique structure, and a long way away!

-Köpingsvik was part of the KRBJ (Köpingsvik Röjeråsen Borensberg Järnvägar), and that story is told elsewhere in this website.
-Following the devastating vandalism in 1996 (one week after it had appeared at an exhibition), it was rebuilt as an independent layout (not part of the garden railway), and a new track plan was created to enable it to provide more items on the layout to be seen by the public, rather than just as they pass by.
+Köpingsvik was part of the KRBJ (Köpingsvik Röjeråsen Borensberg Järnvägar), and that story is told below.
+Following devastating vandalism in 1996 (one week after it had appeared at an exhibition), it was rebuilt as an independent layout (not part of the garden railway), and a new track plan was created to enable it to provide more items on the layout to be seen by the public, rather than just as they pass by.
 However, the plan, although adapted from an authentic layout, was not really suitable or enjoyed, and it had a security flaw (the loco shed was at the front where wandering fingers could be a problem)!
 With so much time and effort being spent on rebuilding the garden railway, Köpingsvik was eventually ‘expired’.
 Plans have existed ever since to build a new one (and even temporarily, a model of Byxelkrok), but these have not materialised.

 Öland did have a railway many years ago.
 However it was narrow gauge (891mm), and connected to the mainland only by a ferry for the sugar beet wagons.
 Motive power was steam for most of the time, but Hilding Carlsson railbuses appeared for the last few years of the railway’s existence.
 In addition to this, there were industrial lines on the island, mostly to the smaller 600mm gauge, and part of one of these still exists today as a tourist attraction (see our links).